Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/8 - Adaptability/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A written reflection describing two instances when the team had to adapt to drastic changes
+1. A written reflection describing multiple instances where the team had to adapt to changes

 **Objectives**